 The very easiest way to create social GIFs

 Last year, I tried an app called Legend to make animated GIFs.
 It’s limited in that you can only do it on your phone (which I, an ancient dinosaur at 30, find frustrating) and you type your words into a preset format, then choose the animation.

-With Canva, on the other hand, you make your design as you usually would – images, text, whatever – then just choose GIF as your download option.
-There are six animation styles to choose from and that’s IT: no more to it.
+To create a GIF in Canva, on the other hand, you make your design as you usually would – images, text, whatever – then just choose GIF as your download option.
+There are six Canva animation styles to choose from and that’s IT: no more to it.
 Canva animates every part of your design for you in your chosen style, and you can use any image size or shape you choose, not just a square like many other tools.

 1. Get a free month trial

-The paid package (Canva for Work) lets you resize designs in Canva (useful), set up templates, access free stock images, save your brand styles and create GIFs, so you’ll need to give it a try to get this download option.
+The paid package (Canva for Work) lets you resize designs in Canva (useful), set up templates, access free stock images, save your brand styles and create animated GIFs, so you’ll need to give it a try to get this download option.
 After the trial, it’s $12.95 a month.

 2. Create your design

 Keep it simple.
 Anything with too many layers can turn out a bit weird in Canva.
 If you’ve not used Canva before, check out my guide here.

 3. Download as a GIF